keu/docs/astro/data-lineage.md

     ![Info tab when comparing two code sources](/img/docs/compare-code.png)

-## View a Summary of Issues across Deployments
+## View a summary of issues across Deployments

 The **Issues** page contains metrics that can help you identify data pipeline behavior irregularities.